ntBre/descent-ff/energy-force/README.md

 rm -r *.tar.gz
 ```

+Make sure you have at least 6.2 GB of available disk space for the
+initial download, which expands to 7.5 GB after step 1 below.

 It needs to be converted into a Hugging Face dataset (i.e. `pyarrow` format) to be used in descent:

 ```shell
 python 001-convert-espaloma-data.py
 ```

+This requires more than 8 GB of RAM to run and should create a
-This should create a `outputs/data-raw` directory containing each converted dataset.
+`outputs/data-raw` directory containing each converted dataset.

 Each molecule should be pre-parameterized with the SMIRNOFF force field being trained.
 This is because `smee` force
 field objects are created from Interchange objects rather than SMIRNOFF force field files.